rath3r/adventofcode/2023/README.md

 ### Day 6 - Wait For It

 I'm hopeful that I can catch up today.
 I'm pretty proud of how this one went.
 Very TDD.

 ### Day 7 - Camel Cards

+Really close to getting it on the same day. figured out the sort function and cementing interfaces.